 For translations into Japanese, the optimal translator is selected for each job based on their field of expertise from our database of translators in Japan.
 After the translation is complete, another translator checks the work to ensure quality.
 For translations into other languages, native and Japanese translators work together in translating and checking.
 This ensures a natural and speedy translation which cannot be obtained by only Japanese translators along with reliability which is not possible with only native translators.

 These services are offered at reasonable prices while maintaining a steady level of quality.
 Some price examples include Japanese translations at 800-1,500JPY per 100 words and English translations of 1,000-1,800JPY per 100 characters.
-The minimum charge is \5,000 and all prices do not include taxes.
-Native checker services are included in these prices.
+The minimum charge is \8,000 and all prices are before taxes.
+The Native checker services are included in these prices.